Absolute Expressiveness of Subgraph-based Centrality Measures: Monotonic Filtering Functions

-It is easy to see that the measure $\Ce$ devised in the proof of Proposition~\ref{pro:no-monotonic-subc-measure} does not enjoy the monotonic bounded value property.
+It is not difficult to see that the measure $\Ce$ devised in the proof of Proposition~\ref{pro:no-monotonic-subc-measure} does not enjoy the monotonic bounded value property.
 Indeed, $\val{}{1}(\Ce) = \{1,3\}$ and $\bval{}{1} = \{2\}$, and thus, $|\val{}{1}(\Ce)| = 2 > 1$.
-The above refinement of the bounded value property is all we need to get a precise characterization of monotonic subgraph motif measures; hence the name ``monotonic bounded balue property''.
+The above refinement of the bounded value property is all we need to get a precise characterization of monotonic subgraph-based measures; hence the name ``monotonic bounded balue property''.